cowprotocol/services/database/README.md

 ### order\_quote\_interactions

-Solver responding to quote request provides a list of interactions which need to be executed to fulfill the quote.
-When order is created these interactions are copied from quote.
-These interactions are stored persistently and can be used to audit auction winning order.
+This table contains all interactions provided by the Solver in response to the /quote API request.
+Interactions are saved persistently when creating an order from a quote.
+This data can be used to audit auction winning order.

  Column             | Type    | Nullable | Details
 --------------------|---------|----------|--------